-What happens in a hung Parliament?
+What is a hung Parliament?

 When there is no majority, the Prime Minister in power before the general election stays in power and is given the first chance to create a government.
 They may decide: